folded-ear/gobrennas-site/README.md

 ## Run the app

-First, The app won't do much unless you have an API running at http://localhost:8080 (see https://github.com/folded-ear/gobrennas-api):
+First, the app won't do much unless you have an API running at http://localhost:8080 (see https://github.com/folded-ear/gobrennas-api).

 Then start the client with `pnpm run dev`.

-Open [http://localhost:3000](http://localhost:3000) with a browser to see the result.
+Open [http://localhost:4000](http://localhost:4000) with a browser to see the result.

 ## Testing